ccorcos/meteor-track/README.md

     `afterFlush` is very useful for queuing up changes in Meteor and executing them all at once.
 This is exactly how I [queue up reactive updates](https://github.com/ccorcos/meteor-react-mixin/blob/master/src/utils.coffee#L127) to efficiently [update the state of a React component](https://github.com/ccorcos/meteor-react-mixin/blob/master/src/utils.coffee#L171) in [`ccorcos:react-meteor`](https://github.com/ccorcos/meteor-react-mixin).

+# Bonus

+If you want to see some more intense stuff using Tracker, check out the [observable streams library](https://github.com/ccorcos/meteor-tracker-streams) I build using `ReactiveVar`s.